 How is Non-Alcoholic Wine Made?

-People may be drinking NA wine for a lot of reasons.
+People may be drinking non-alcoholic wine for a lot of reasons.
 Regardless of motivation, we think it’s important to know what’s in the bottle.
 While typical wine producers aren’t required to share what’s in their wine (Washington Post) (when is the last time you saw a nutrition facts panel or ingredient list on a wine bottle?) consumers are looking for that transparency (Wine Industry Advisor).
 At Studio Null, the goal is to empower people to live life on their own terms, which means we label all of of our non-alcoholic wine with exactly what’s in each bottle.

 So how is non-alcoholic wine made?